top of page

 The Structural Origins of the Wealth Gap—and the Infrastructure Required to Close It

+This is the last post of 2025—which means we're now four years out from the 2030 target.
 That timeline matters because we're no longer in the diagnostic phase.
 We're in the operational phase.
 The question isn't whether the wealth gap exists or why it persists.
 The question is whether we're building the institutional infrastructure to actually close it.

 Project 2030